NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 <img src="www/example_data.png" width="600">

-### There are different scenarios available to explore with different example survey days:
+### There are several scenarios available to explore with different example survey days:

 * 210226: Visual sightings that fall within a Seasonal Management Area.
 One flight day, includes option to load previously editted eff/sig file.
 * 210407: Visual sightings that trigger a new SLOW Zone.
 One flight day, includes option to load previously editted eff/sig file.